 In the 1860's , Germany existed as a number of independent states dominated by Prussia and Austria.
 Within the next ten years, three destructive wars would change the political map of Europe forever.

-Among all the birds there is none to rival the peregrine falcon in its powers of flight and its devastating speed.
+Is the peregrine falcon the fastest animal in the world?
+Yes; among all the birds, none rival the peregrine falcon in its powers of flight and devastating speed.
 Even when stationary on a high perch, it seems to embody the essence of freedom.

 Fascism was and is a stark warning from history.
 This article highlights how a political viewpoint, which had ripped Europe came to a rather sudden and abrupt end...